ujjesha1312/Airline-assistant-project/README.md

 ## Sample output:
--User: Hi, I want to buy a ticket to London.
+User: Hi, I want to buy a ticket to London.

--Assistant: Wonderful!
+Assistant: Wonderful!
 A return ticket to London costs $799.

--User: What about Paris?
+User: What about Paris?

--Assistant: A return ticket to Paris costs $899.
+Assistant: A return ticket to Paris costs $899.

--User: Do you have any hats on sale?
+User: Do you have any hats on sale?

--Assistant: Yes!
+Assistant: Yes!
 Hats are currently 60% off — perfect time to grab one.

--User: Are shoes on sale today?
+User: Are shoes on sale today?

--Assistant: Shoes are not on sale today, but don’t miss our hats at 60% off!
+Assistant: Shoes are not on sale today, but don’t miss our hats at 60% off!

--User: Can I buy a belt?
+User: Can I buy a belt?

--Assistant: We don’t sell belts, but many other items are on sale.
+Assistant: We don’t sell belts, but many other items are on sale.
 Hats and clothing are great options!

 ## Visual Example in Gradio: